espruino/EspruinoDocs/boards/Thingy52.md

 // Get one callback with a new color value `{r,g,b,c}` Thingy.getColor = function(callback) { ... }

+// Returns the state of the battery (immediately, or via callback) as { charging : bool, voltage : number }
+Thingy.getBattery = function(callback) { ... }

+// Make a simple beep noise. frequency in Hz, length in milliseconds.
+Both are optional.
+Thingy.beep = function(freq, length) { ... }

-// Play a sound, supply a string/uint8array/arraybuffer, samples per second, and a callback to use when done Thingy.sound = function(waveform, pitch, callback) { ... }
+// Play a sound, supply a string/uint8array/arraybuffer, samples per second, and a callback to use when done
+// This can play up to 3 sounds at a time (assuming ~4000 samples per second) Thingy.sound = function(waveform, pitch, callback) { ... }

+// Record audio for the given number of samples, at 8192kHz 8 bit.
+// This can then be fed into Thingy.sound(waveform, 8192).
+RAM is scarce, so realistically 1 sec is a maximum. exports.record = function(samples, callback)
 ```

 You can also enable the graphical editor blocks for Thingy:52 in the Web IDE